castwide/react-gamefic/README.md

 * `state` - A hash received from the game engine describing the current state of the game.
 * `history` - An chronological array of game states.
 * `handleCommand` - A callback that sends commands to the engine, e.g., `this.props.handleCommand('go south')`.
-* `stateImageKey` - A key in the game state that corresponds to the current scene's image.

 ### `Terminal` Subcomponents